rklymentiev/py-for-neuro/slides/chapter3_03_pandas_joins.md

 Some observations from table A didn't have matching observations in table B, that's why we see missing values in a table.

-**Right join** idea is basically the same, but in this case, we would take all the observations from the right table and add matches from the left table.
+An idea of the **right join** is basically the same, but in that case, we would take all the observations from the right table and add matches from the left table.
 So if we did a right join with table A is "right" and table B is "left" we would end up with the same results.

 ---